melih-unsal/DemoGPT/README.md

 By making software development accessible through simple prompts, DemoGPT is laying the groundwork for a paradigm shift in how we create, refine, and customize LLM-based applications.
 The end goal is a broader, more inclusive ecosystem where users, regardless of their coding proficiency, can contribute to the continuous evolution of products.

 In summary, DemoGPT isn't just a project; it is a forward-thinking approach, redefining the boundaries of LLM-based application development.

+In the next release, we are gonna add Llama 2 inside of DemoGPT to make the whole system runnable completely locally.

 ## ⚙️ Architecture
 ### DemoGPT Architecture